Student Finance in Northern Ireland 2024

 How much are tuition fees at Northern Irish universities?

-If you're an international student (including those from the EU, as of the 2021/22 academic year) you'll have to pay much more – around £14,000 a year or above.
+If you're an international student (including those from the EU, as of the 2021/22 academic year) you'll have to pay much more – from around £16,000 a year up to around £40,000 or above.
 It's also unlikely you'll be eligible for UK Student Finance (but always check nationality and residence requirements), so you'll probably need to find funding yourself.

 Check out our guide to scholarships for international students for help with this.